yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 **First, let me explain the current status of Machine X.**

 Machine X is a mobile crusher with a proven track record and a strong market reputation.
-However, its production has currently ended due to tightening emissions regulations #修正, creating a significant vacancy in Company C Group’s product lineup.
+However, its production has currently ended due to profitability considerations, creating a significant vacancy in Company C Group’s product lineup.

 In other words, this is a "dormant asset ready for action."